OSGeo/grass-website/content/news/2026_05_08_GRASS_8_5_0_released.md

 ---

-*This post was prepared by Vaclav Petras on behalf of the GRASS community.
+*This post was prepared by Václav Petráš on behalf of the GRASS community.
 The release itself is the work of a broad community of contributors, many of them acknowledged above, and many more visible on [GitHub](https://github.com/OSGeo/grass/graphs/contributors?from=7%2F27%2F2024&to=5%2F8%2F2026) and other places.*